dmgottlieb/ladder-sim/readme.md

 I built this to explore whether we can learn anything about skill variations in Hearthstone using only the distribution of ladder ranks.
 The theory is discussed briefly under "how it works," below.

+ladder-sim is written in Python using matplotlib and the Python 2.7 statistics package, but mostly with core modules and built-in functions.

 ## How to use

 All the functionality of the package is wrapped by the Season class.